greglinch/sourcelist/to-do-list.md

 	* added directly on the person or added in their own model and then you choose a user to attach it to?
 	* ManyToManyField? (only show ones added by that user)
 	* use a mgmt cmd to calculate?

-* Point domain to the static files
-	* needs to be the same exact URL structure as dynamic app

-* switch `ConfirmView` responses to `HttpResponseRedirect` to `\thank-you\` page with appropriate context

 * Q: add `_raw` `CharField`s for `org`, `expertise`, `language`, etc and then have admin update the related `M2Mfield`s in admin based on that, which will be what's used for filtering?
 	* or figure out a way for submissions to choose/add instead of just only choose (`M2M` displayed) or only add (`CharField` displayed)